ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

 The RMC connection between your VM and the system management service is configured when you create the AIX VM.
 When you deploy an AIX VM, the IPv6 management interface is injected into the VM.
 If you remove or overwrite this interface, an RMC connection is not possible.
 The following procedures can cause the injected IPv6 management interface to be lost after you deploy the AIX VM:

 - You attach a different boot volume to the VM and boot from it
-- You use the `mksysb restore` operation from an on-premises VM
+- You use the `mksysb restore` operation from a private cloud VM
 - You use `smitty` to remove the IPv6 interface

 ## Diagnosing and recovering from a missing IPv6 link local address